EternalPassion/Programming-languages/README.md

 # Programming-languages
-A page where you can learn about programming languages This project is also a part of my FreeCodeCamp certificate.
-I have used only html & css.
+This page is part of my FreeCodeCamp certificate project.
+It’s built with just HTML and CSS and is optimized for monitor screens.